koder-cat/k8s-ephemeral-environments/docs/guides/k8s-ee-config-reference.md

 **Important:** Bootstrap SQL runs as `postgres` superuser, but your app connects as `app` user.
 You must include `GRANT` statements for table access.
 Use `$func$` instead of `$$` for function delimiters.

+**Note:** For production applications with evolving schemas, use [Drizzle ORM migrations](./database-migrations.md) instead of bootstrap SQL.
+Migrations provide versioning, are reversible, and work with existing data.

 #### databases.mongodb

 | Property | Value |